galasa-dev/cli/docs/generated/errors-list.md

 - GAL1102E: name '{}' is invalid. '--name' is a mandatory flag for this command.
 Use the --help flag for more information, or refer to the documentation at https://galasa.dev/docs/reference/cli-commands.
 - GAL1103E: Could not query CPS results.
 Reason: '{}'
 - GAL1104E: Unable to delete the bearer token file '{}'.
 - GAL1105E: Invalid group name provided.
-Group names must not contain newline or tab characters and must only contain characters in the Latin-1 character set
+Group names must only contain characters in the following ranges: 'a'-'z', 'A'-'Z', '0'-'9', '-' (dash), '_' (underscore).
 - GAL1106E: Could not get security bearer token from API server.
 Reason: '{}'.
 Ensure you have allocated a personal access token and configured your client program by setting your GALASA_TOKEN as an environment variable or by storing it in your galasactl.properties file
 - GAL1107E: Could not get security bearer token from file '{}'.
 Reason: '{}'.
 Ensure you are authenticated by running 'galasactl auth login' and that your personal access token has not expired or been revoked
 - GAL1108E: Invalid bearer token.
 Ensure you are authenticated by running 'galasactl auth login' and that your personal access token has not expired or been revoked